-Example: In the example on the left, the selected plugin has a latency of 134 samples and total rack latency is 198 samples.
+In this example (left), the selected plugin has a latency of 134 samples and total rack latency is 198 samples.
 When compensation is on, the channel reports a rack latency of 198 samples to the delay compensation engine.

-When latency compensation for the selected plugin is turned off, the channel reports a delay of only 64 samples (198 samples minus 134 samples.
+When latency compensation for the selected plugin is turned off, the channel reports a delay of only 64 samples.